github-aws-runners/terraform-aws-github-runner/examples/migration-test/README.md

 example files:

 1. Apply the root configuration with `v1.tfvars`.
-2. Run `scripts/migrate_multi_runner_state.py` against the resulting state.
+2. Run `scripts/migrate_multi_runner_state.py` against the resulting v1 state.
+3. Copy the migrated local state into the `v2/` test directory.
-3. Plan and apply the `v2/` configuration with `v2.tfvars`.
+4. Plan and apply the `v2/` configuration with `v2.tfvars`.
-4. Assert that the v2 plan is empty.
+5. Assert that the v2 plan is empty.

 Run it with: